tcbcourier/airplanes-php/README.md

     echo $ex;
 }
 ```
-`uploadOrder()` returns an array containing the order number of your submited order.
-You can store that in your database to access tracking info (coming shortly).
+`uploadOrder()` returns an array containing the order number of your submited order. **You should store this id that is returned**.
+This allows you to track the orders in Airplanes later on.

 #####Tracking Orders
 To get the current tracking information on a single order, simply call `trackJob()` and pass the order number that was returned in the `uploadOrder()` function. `trackJob()` will return an array of JSON objects containing order information.
 If an invalid order number is passed the `notes` property in the JSON object will read `Order Not Found`.